Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: HOMFLY-PT homology via Hilbert schemes of points on ℂ²

 given by \cref{lem:O-ModCat_to_alg_hom}.
 Moreover, this morphism of algebra is the obvious one, given by the embedding of symmetric polynomials on $\uline{x}$ to all polynomials. \end{lem} \begin{proof} Instead of running the proof of \cref{thm:explicit_Char_type_A} relatively over $\Vect^\gr$, we could have run it relatively over $\Shv_\gr(BG)^\ren$.
 Then, we obtain an equivalence of $\Shv_\gr(BG)^\ren$-module categories (or equivalently, of $\Qlbar[\uline{x}]^{\SymGrp_n}$-module categories)

-where the category on the right hand side is formed using the natural morphism of algebras \cref{eq:morph_alg_symmetric_to_End_Spr}, by \cref{cor:O-ModCat_alg_hom_and_action}.
+where the category on the right-hand side is formed using the natural morphism of algebras \cref{eq:morph_alg_symmetric_to_End_Spr}, by \cref{cor:O-ModCat_alg_hom_and_action}.
 Note also that the equivalence of categories in \cref{thm:explicit_Char_type_A} is obtained by further composing with the forgetful functor

 Now, observe that the forgetful functor is in fact an equivalence of categories.
 The proof of the first part thus concludes.

 We will compute the morphism \cref{eq:morph_alg_symmetric_to_End_Spr} explicitly, as stated in the last sentence of the lemma.
 Consider the following (non-Cartesian) commutative diagram